We may earn a commission when you click on the affiliate links in this post.

 Chicken Tikka Masala History

-The dish Chicken Tikka Masala gained popularity in an Indian restaurant in Glasgow, Scotland of all places, even though it was originally created in India.
-The Ali family who owned the restaurant came up with the creamy chicken recipe in the 1970s and word has it that it went on to become the most popular dish in British restaurants.
+Chicken Tikka Masala gained popularity in an Indian restaurant in Glasgow, Scotland, even though it was originally created in India.
+The Ali family who owned the restaurant came up with the creamy chicken recipe in the 1970s and word has it that it eventually became the most popular dish in British restaurants.

 Frequently Asked Questions